grimm-co/GEARSHIFT/README.md

 # GEARSHIFT
 GEARSHIFT is a tool that performs structure recovery for a specified function within a stripped binary.
+It also generates a fuzz harness that can be used to call functions in a shared object (.so) or dynamically linked library (.dll) file.

-It is so named because it leverages a mix of reverse and forward engineering.
+The name comes from it leveraging a mix of reverse and forward engineering.

 ## Installation